bcornec/wod-set/profile/ADMIN-GUIDE.md

 If you’re looking for a live explanation of this automation, you can review [the following session](https://www.youtube.com/watch?v=D6Ss3T2p008&t=515s) delivered at Linuxconf in Australia in January 2021.
 If you prefer reading, consider our [User's Guide](USER-GUIDE.md).
 Here we'll go into more technical details on how this performed:

 **Step 1:** The customer registers for a workshop online at our portal.
-When clicking the register button for the selected workshop and after agreeing to the terms and conditions, the frontend triggers the first REST API calls to the API-DB server:
+When clicking the register button for the selected workshop and after agreeing to the terms and conditions, the wod-frontend triggers the first REST API calls to the wod-api-db server:
 -    Register the student in the Customers Database.
 -    Send a welcome email to the student.
 -    Assign a student ID to him/her according to the student range allocated to the given workshop.

-**Step 2:** The API-DB server then orders (through a mail API call managed by procmail) the backend to:
+**Step 2:** The wod-api-db server then orders (through a mail API call managed by procmail) the wod-backend to:
 -    Generate a random password for the selected student
 -    Deploy the selected workshop

-**Step 3:** The backend server calls back the API-DB server using its REST API to:
+**Step 3:** The wod-backend server calls back the wod-api-db server using its REST API to:
 -    Provide back the new student password
 -    Make the student’s database record active
 -    Decrement Workshop capacity

-**Step 4:** The API-DB server sends:
+**Step 4:** The wod-api-db server sends:
 -    The credentials email to allow the student to connect to the workshop

 This infrastructure automation relies mainly on a few bash scripts and Ansible playbooks to: